 Can you give an example of how mitochondrial research benefits other areas of medicine?

 Another really good example of how knowledge about mitochondria can benefit different areas of medicine is a recent paper on lung transplants.
-Until recently, lungs have always been transported from donor to patient at a temperature of 4 degrees.
+Until recently, lungs have always been transported from donor to patient at a temperature of four degrees.
 This has been the convention for many years.
-But through studying mitochondria, we learned that at 4 degrees you're putting the mitochondria into dormancy.
-So we increased the temperature from 4 degrees to 10 degrees, with really positive results.
+But through studying mitochondria, we learned that at four degrees you're putting the mitochondria into dormancy.
+So we increased the temperature from four to 10 degrees, with really positive results.
 Not only is the lung healthier and less likely to be rejected by the patient, you can also preserve it longer.
 With further studies we will be able to build an international organ donation, for example.
-That is the sort of game-changing, real world impact we can make from increasing our knowledge of mitochondria.
+That is the sort of game-changing, real-world impact we can make from increasing our knowledge of mitochondria.

 You've talked about this being the 'tip of the iceberg', in terms of how mitochondrial medicine will impact healthcare.
 How so?